arcee-ai/mergekit/docs/create_a_merge_method.md

 ## Execution adapters

-Direct callers use `MergeMethod.__call__` to validate and bind parameters before execution.
-The computation graph uses a generic `ExecuteMergeMethodTask`, built with `from_parameters()` from already-resolved planner settings.
-It binds per-input values to stable integer positions during planning and uses the same internal execution path without repeating scalar validation or parameter binding.
-Missing optional inputs retain their original positions and coefficients; loaded tensor shapes, devices, and input contracts are still checked at execution time.
-Singleton batches borrow input views without compatibility bucketing or packing.
+The computation graph uses `ExecuteMergeMethodTask.from_parameters()` with resolved planner settings.
+Missing optional inputs retain their positions and coefficients; loaded tensor shapes, devices, and input contracts are checked at execution time.

-The YAML and raw-PyTorch planners use the same parameter resolver.
-Each adapter supplies settings in descending precedence; the resolver applies filters, gradients, validated defaults, requiredness, and input/base targeting from the method spec.
-Shared parameters match the output tensor name; per-input parameters match each source tensor's name.
-An implicitly added base receives all-input parameters from the same global settings/defaults as an explicit input.
+In YAML and raw-PyTorch configurations, shared parameter filters match the output tensor name; per-input filters match each source tensor's name.
+An implicitly added base receives all-input parameters from global settings and defaults.

 Methods may set `uses_accelerator=False` when constructing or registering their spec to execute on the storage device instead of requesting a transfer to the math